Threadstone-Wiki/Threadstone-Wiki/pages/chunk/population.md

 Once the two lists have been completed, the piston then creates an additional list containing all the blockstates of the blocks it wants to move.
 It iterates through all positions it wants to move, and adds the blockstate at that position to its blockstate list, without checking whether that block is still movable.

-During the creation of the list no block updates get send out, however a lot of getBlockState() calls are made.
-If one of the getBlockState() calls triggers a terrain population, the blocks that the piston wants to move can be changed, and this makes it possible for the piston to then move immovable blocks.
+During the creation of the list no block updates get send out, however a lot of `getBlockState` calls are made.
+If one of the `getBlockState` calls triggers a terrain population, the blocks that the piston wants to move can be changed, and this makes it possible for the piston to then move immovable blocks.

 The [history of this bug](../history.md#slimeblocks--tnt-duping-and-pig-spawner-generation) is quite involved.

 ## Glass threads causing async updates
-Whenever you place a stained glass block, it starts a new async thread which does getBlockState() calls below itself to check for beacons which need to change their beacon beam color.
+Whenever you place a stained glass block, it starts a new async thread which does `getBlockState` calls below itself to check for beacons which need to change their beacon beam color.
-If one of those getBlockState() calls triggers an [async chunk loading](async-chunk-loading.md), then this can trigger an async terrain population and cause async block updates.
+If one of those `getBlockState` calls triggers an [async chunk loading](async-chunk-loading.md), then this can trigger an async terrain population and cause async block updates.
 These async block updates can then activate an [async line](../async-line.md).
 This is the basis for all threadstone exploits.

+To make the async chunk load trigger a terrain population there are two possible methods:

+- One can use an invisible chunk next to the asyncly loaded chunk, in such a way that the asyncly loaded chunk is in the population 2x2 grid of the invisible chunk.
+The async chunk load can then populate the invisible chunk on the async thread.

+- The asyncly loaded chunk can itself be unpopulated on disk.
+Then loading the chunk on the async thread can populate the chunk on the async thread.

 # Miscellaneous